 DDC offers a wide variety of programs to make the performing arts accessible to all.
-We host Community Classes that are free to the public reaching 100’s of participants a year.
-Our First Friday Series provides fledgling and established artists a beautiful location in the heART of downtown to showcase their work, while taking a very small commission when work is sold, providing them a springboard for future work.
-In 2011, we founded the AiR Project, Artist in Residence, that since its inception,has provided over $30,000 in space for artists to create, collaborate and perform original work.
-One of those AiR Artists, became our first Company in Residence, and now has a very successful modern dance company in Missoula.
-We are very proud of Joy French and Bare Bait Dance Company for being such an important facet of Missoula’s cultural experience.
-Our weekly schedule has Dance Fitness, Technique and Social Dance classes where our adult participants make new friends, build lasting connections,and learn new skills.
-We’ve recently expanded our DDC Kids Program, where the emphasis is not on competition or performance, but rather self confidence, body awareness,cultural education, and empathy.
-For more information on the programs the DDC provides, please browse around the web site, but don’t ever hesitate to call.
+We host Community Classes that are free to the public reaching 100's of participants a year.
+Our First Friday Series provides fledgling and established artists a beautiful location in the heART of downtown to showcase their work while taking a very small commission when work is sold, providing them a springboard for future work.
+In 2011, we founded the AiR Project, Artist in Residence, that since its inception, has provided over $30,000 in space for artists to create, collaborate and perform original work.
+One of those AiR Artists became our first Company in Residence, and now has a very successful modern dance company in Missoula.
+We are very proud of Joy French and Bare Bait Dance Company for being such an important facet of Missoula's cultural experience.
+Our weekly schedule has Dance Fitness, Technique and Social Dance classes where our adult participants make new friends, build lasting connections, and learn new skills.
+We've recently expanded our DDC Kids Program, where the emphasis is not on competition or performance, but rather self-confidence, body awareness, cultural education, and empathy.
+For more information on programs that the DDC provides please browse around the website, but don’t ever hesitate to call.
 We are always open to new ideas and love to hear your feedback!

 Heather began her professional career in Phoenix in High School with Ballet Arizona and the Lydia Torea Spanish Dance Company.
 She was also fortunate enough to go South Mountain Center for the Performing Arts and study dance in their magnet program, which opened the door to a scholarship to the University of the Arts in Philadelphia.
 There she earned her BFA in Dance with an emphasis on Modern and Ballet.
 She moved to New York shortly after graduating and continued her training at the Alvin Ailey School and Broadway Dance Center.
 On a short break from New York, Heather fell in love with Missoula.
 Initially, the plan was to stay for a few months and move back to the city.
 She never moved back to NYC and instead fell with MSO!